chiaoenchen/MMSE_ERP/README.md

 Run_MPEC_new_mulple_rx_antennas_B128U16_16QAM_L10.m

-which starts a simulation for a massive MU-MIMO system (with 128 BS antennas and 16 users) with 16QAM using the proposed MMSE_ERP algorithm proposed in the paper.
+which starts a simulation for a massive MU-MIMO system (with 128 BS antennas and 16 users) with 16QAM using the proposed MMSE_ERP algorithm as demonstrated in Fig. 2 of our paper.